 Godfrey Wedgwood (1833-1905), Julia Snow Wedgwood (1833-1913) and Garth Wilkinson were all subscribers of the Egypt Exploration Society in 1888 (Herbert Wallace Schneider, George Lawton, A Prophet and a Pilgrim, Being the Incredible History of Thomas Lake Harris and Laurence Oliphant: Their Sexual Mysticisms and Utopian Communities, (Columbia University Press, 1942).
 Pages 110, 111 and 566.
 See also Anon, Report of the … Ordinary General Meeting, Subscription List and Balance Sheets, Volumes 2-15, (Egypt Exploration Society, 1888).
 Pages 25.
 45, 35 and 39).

-Clement John Wilkinson ?1825 – ?1894 (cousin of James John Garth Wilkinson) was on the Management Committee of the Hahnemann Hospital at 39 Bloomsbury Square (Anon, Homeopathic Record Volumes 1-2, (Arthur Clifden, London; James Epps, 112 Great Russell Street, Bloomsbury and 8 Old Broad Street, Manchester; and Henry Turner, 41 Picadilly, 1851).
+Clement John Wilkinson ?1825 – ?1894 senior (cousin of James John Garth Wilkinson) was on the Management Committee of the Hahnemann Hospital at 39 Bloomsbury Square (Anon, Homeopathic Record Volumes 1-2, (Arthur Clifden, London; James Epps, 112 Great Russell Street, Bloomsbury and 8 Old Broad Street, Manchester; and Henry Turner, 41 Picadilly, 1851).
 Page 277),

-Clement John Wilkinson 1860 – ?
-MRCS (England), LSA (London) was a homeopath in 1908, (nephew of James John Garth Wilkinson), was on the Management Committee of the Tunbridge Wells and West Kent Homeopathic Dispensary, and he wrote James John Garth Wilkinson: a memoir of his life, Associated Symptoms in Provings and Disease Without Obvious Pathological Basis in Windsor in 1898, Acute Nephritis with special reference to Cantharide and Cantheridine in 1905, and he was a colleague of Charles Edwin Wheeler, Percy Roberts Wilde, Dudley d’Auvergne Wright, in 1911,
+Clement John Wilkinson 1860 – ? junior MRCS (England), LSA (London) was a homeopath in 1908, (nephew of James John Garth Wilkinson), was on the Management Committee of the Tunbridge Wells and West Kent Homeopathic Dispensary, and he wrote James John Garth Wilkinson: a memoir of his life, Associated Symptoms in Provings and Disease Without Obvious Pathological Basis in Windsor (published in 1911), Acute Nephritis with special reference to Cantharide and Cantheridine in 1905, and he was a colleague of Charles Edwin Wheeler, Percy Roberts Wilde, Dudley d’Auvergne Wright, in 1911,

 James John Wilkinson (father of James John Garth Wilkinson) was a Special Pleader (Judge), born in Durham, and he had 8 children with his wife Harriet (James John Garth Wilkinson was the eldest),